microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 ### HLSL API Concepts

-The new HLSL API introduces a new `linalg::Matrix` type which represents an opaque matrix object, and contains an intangible handle that refers to the allocated matrix.
+The new HLSL API introduces a new `linalg::Matrix` type which represents an opaque matrix object, and contains an intangible value object that refers to the matrix.

 The `linalg::Matrix` template type is parameterized based on the matrix component data type, dimensions, use, and scope.
 These parameters restrict where